jake-miles/rho-contracts-fork/README.md

 Racket-style Higher-Order Contracts in Plain JavaScript

-This is a fork of [sefaira/rho-contracts.js][], maintained by the original author.
-The maintainer of tiny-lr is on hiatus, and this fork takes care of lingering issues until the maintainer (hopefully) returns.
+This is a fork of [sefaira/rho-contracts.js][] which is maintained by the original author and the team at Body Labs.
+The maintainers under the `sefaira/` account are on hiatus, so this fork will continue rho-contracts' maintenance and development, notably

+* Implemented support for ES6 classes
+* Improved stack trace support across more browsers

 [sefaira/rho-contracts.js]: https://github.com/sefaira/rho-contracts.js